-- The 2018 Women’s March occurred around the world this past January, and you said you had a “whole long series of conversations with women wearing pink” at that time.
+- The 2018 Women’s March occurred around the world in January 2018, and you said you had a “whole long series of conversations with women wearing pink” at that time.

 – What do you think was the purpose of the Women’s March?

-– What specific views do you share with the march’s participants?
+– What specific views did you share with the March’s participants?

-- Last year you said, “No one in this Congress wants to start a trade war.
+- In 2017 you said, “No one in this Congress wants to start a trade war.
 Republicans have a majority, and we want to be free traders.
 I don’t think a trade war is going to happen at all.”

 – Can you explain why President Trump started the trade wars and what their purpose is?